• [email protected]

 Mimicking Succession

 By Reena Ramos, ACRES Outreach Manager ACRES protects more than natural areas.
 Working lands, such as agriculture fields in production, are also protected.
-ACRES currently protects about 500 acres of farmland, and some of this land will be restored to forest or wetland.
-This year, the ACRES Land Management team will use a different strategy ...
+ACRES currently protects about 500 acres of ...

 • 11/04/2020